FactomProject/FactomDocs/whitepaper.md

 The Factom layer is the first level of hierarchy in the Factom system.
 It defines which Entry Chain IDs have been updated during the time period covered by a Factom Block.
 It mainly consists of entries pairing a Chain ID and a pointer to find the Entry Block containing data for that Chain ID.

-If an Application only has the Factom Blocks, an Application can find Entry Blocks it is interested in without downloading every Entry Block.
+If an Application only has the Factom Blocks, it can find Entry Blocks it is interested in without downloading every Entry Block.
 An individual application would only be interested in a small subset of Chain IDs being tracked by Factom.
 This greatly limits the amount of bandwidth an individual client would need to use Factom as a system of record.
 For example, an Application monitoring real estate transfers could safely ignore video camera security logs.

-Factom collects sets of such hashes into a Factom block.
+Factom servers collect Merkle roots of Entry Blocks and package them into a Factom block.
 The Factom block is then hashed by computing a Merkle tree, and the Merkle root is recorded into the Bitcoin blockchain.
 This allows the most minimum expansion of the blockchain, yet the ledger itself becomes as secure as Bitcoin itself.

 **Entry Block Layer**